 Regardless of whether you're able to determine the cause of your dog's sudden aggression, it's important that you take it to the veterinarian as soon as possible.
 If the dog has undergone a personality change, this is serious, and you need to find out what's wrong.

 - The vet will discuss your dog's medical and behavioral history and perform a complete physical examination.
 The goal is to first rule out injuries and other medical problems.
 Blood and urine tests may be necessary to assess your dog's blood cell counts and organ function.
 Radiographs may also be needed to locate the source of the problem.

 - If your vet is unable to find a medical issue, seek the assistance of a certified canine behaviorist.
 An animal behavior professional can help you work with your dog using techniques such as behavior modification, conditioning, and desensitization and can also help you decide whether the risk of living with your dog is too great and euthanasia is justified.

 - While you're working through an aggression issue with your dog, it's best to limit exposure to strangers, other dogs, or young children.
-A no-visitor and no-petting rule is best.
+A no-visitor and no-petting rule are best.
 Also, don't leave your dog unattended and keep it on a leash at all times while you're on walks, in a park, or anywhere else.
 It's not worth risking a dog bite or potential scare from your dog while you determine where the sudden aggression is coming from.